DarienLibrary/website_content/content/_finished/mcgraw_fellowship/mcgraw-fellowship.md

 An extraordinary opportunity for an extraordinary new Children's Librarian.

-Harold McGraw was an active supporter of Darien Library with a personal commitment to education and a belief in the important role a child's library experiences play in the beginning of life-long literacy.
-The McGraw family has funded the formation of a Children's Librarian Fellowship at Darien Library to honor his memory, through a two-year full-salaried position for a recent Master in Library Science graduate who possesses:
+Harold W. McGraw, Jr. was an active supporter of Darien Library, with a personal commitment to education and a belief in the important role a child's library experiences play in the beginning of life-long literacy.
+The McGraw family generously funded the formation of a Children's Librarian Fellowship at Darien Library to honor his memory, through a two-year, full-salaried position for a recent Master in Library Science graduate who possesses:

 * Exemplary scholarship
 * A passion for working with children and for the development of literacy